kharizzakaye/Weather-App/README.md

 # Weather-App-2

-A weather app built with HTML, CSS, and JavaScript using OpenWeatherMap API
+A fully functional weather app built with HTML, CSS, and JavaScript using OpenWeatherMap API

 ###Screenshots